UTKARSHRAIKWAR/urlShortner-/readme.md

 ## ✨ Features

-- Shorten long URLs into compact short links.
+- Register and login users with **JWT-based authentication**
-- Redirect to original URLs using the short code.
+- Only authenticated users can generate short URLs
-- MongoDB persistence for storing short and original URLs.
+- Redirect short URLs to original links
-- Authentication middleware (extendable for users).
+- MongoDB persistence for users and URLs
-- Error handling middleware for cleaner responses.
+- Authentication & error handling middleware
-- Configurable environment variables for easy deployment.
+- Configurable environment variables

 ---